BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Providers who offer activities for 12-16 year olds; SEND; or swimming and cycling are especially welcome.

-Applications for Easter are closed; Summer and Winter applications 2025 are being considered- please email [email protected] to be added to our mailing list or for more information as it becomes available.
+Please email [email protected] to be added to our mailing list for more information as it becomes available.

 The funding for the programme is paid on a sessional basis.
 There is no upper or lower limit but you will be asked for a breakdown of costs by staffing; venue hire, food, admin and marketing, and must justify these when you apply.